Before you try to accomplish anything, you need to establish your ‘why’.

 Stars like Arnold, Sylvester Stallone, Van Damme and Jackie Chan all served as role models for Akash.
 In particular, it was the self-confidence they exuded that particularly drew him towards them.
-He saw their incredible physiques as a commonality between them, and wanted the same.
+He was inspired by their incredible physiques, and wanted the same.

 As he entered into his 20s, his training started to get even more serious.
-He began to train with a multitude of different martial arts including ju jitsu, kick boxing, wing chun and kung fu.
+He began to train with a multitude of different martial arts including Jiu Jitsu, Kickboxing, Wing Chun and Kung Fu.
 He trained with the British gymnastics squad for a period of time, and even featured in a short parkour video!